filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

     prevMaxDrandRound := MaxBeaconRoundForEpoch(epoch - 1)
     if (maxDrandRound == prevMaxDrandRound) {
-        // no new drand randomness
+        // no new beacon randomness
         return nil
     }